 - All electronic devices should be turned off during class.
 If you need to be in touch because of a family emergency, let the instructor know before class and keep your device on vibrate.

-- Eat before you come to class; beverages are okay.
+- Eat before you come to class; no eating in the classroom, beverages are okay.

 - Clean up after yourself and others.